 Halloween is creeping up upon us soon,

-I wanted to make a cake that was mummy, but know I didn’t want to do fondant on the outside.
+I wanted to make a cake that was a mummy, but knew I didn’t want to do fondant on the outside.

 I found this piping tip to be perfect with buttercream.